 Step 3: Check Enabled, and then click Apply.

-Step 4: Press Win + R to bring up Run dialog box.
+Step 4: Press Win + R to bring up a Run dialog box.
 Type gpupdate /force and click OK to update the changes.
 Then the Windows Store can be disabled on your Windows 10 PC.

 Way 2: Turn off Windows Store in Windows 10 through Registry Editor